calvinlauyh/chai-truffle/README.md

 ```

 ## How to use
-**Chai Truffle** is compatible with both CommonJS and ES6 module system.
+**Chai Truffle** is compatible with both CommonJS module system and TypeScript.

 ### CommonJS
 ```javascript